Private Radio

 Private Radio is the debut album by American actor and singer-songwriter Billy Bob Thornton.
-His first foray into recorded music following a successful movie career up to the time of the album's release, it was a traditional country music album released by Universal Records in September 2001.
+His first foray into recorded music following a successful movie career up to the time of the album's release, it was a traditional country music album released by Lost Highway Records in September 2001.

 The song "Angelina" is a song written for his then-wife Angelina Jolie.